 It is perfectly possible to keep a body at home but this needs to be carefully organised.
 Marie Curie charity has helpful advice on Caring for a friend or family member dying at home.
 The American website ‘Crossings’ gives a detailed manual of what is required to prepare the body and how to store it at home.

-We can give guidance about coffins, flowers and planning the funeral ceremony and it is a good idea to have a good look at the other pages in our Funeral Advice section.
+For guidance about flowers and planning the funeral ceremony and it is a good idea to have a good look at the other pages in our Funeral Advice section.

 Points to think about